icerpc/icerpc-csharp/BUILDING.md

 build.cmd -doc
 ```

 This command generates the API reference into the `docfx\_site` directory.
-Start a local web server to view this local
+Start a local web server to view this
 API reference:

 ```shell